New York Manufacturing Index Plunges Much More Than Expected In May

 WASHINGTON (dpa-AFX) - New York manufacturing activity has seen a substantial downturn in the month of May, according to a report released by the Federal Reserve Bank of New York on Monday.

+Meanwhile, the number of employees index rose to a negative in 3.3 in May from a negative 8.0 in April, although the negative reading still indicates a decrease in employment for the fourth straight month.

+The report also said the prices paid index inched up to 34.9 in May from 33.0 in April, while the prices received index edged down to 23.6 from 23.7.

-Looking ahead, the New York said businesses continued to expect little improvement in conditions over the next six months.
+Looking ahead, the index for future business conditions rose to 9.8 in May from 6.6 in April, suggesting firms do not expect activity to improve much over the next six months.

+The New York Fed noted the capital spending index slumped to 0.9 n May from 16.5 in April, falling to its lowest level in three years.

+'Manufacturing conditions in the US are deteriorating and the worst is likely ahead.
+It is being hurt by tighter monetary policy, tough credit conditions, and a weakening in the domestic and global economy,' said Gurleen Chadha, U.S. Economist at Oxford Economics.

 Copyright(c) 2023 RTTNews.com.
 All Rights Reserved